michaelmcg95/FSA/readme.md

 These commands are enough to start using the program.
 For more detailed information and a description of advanced features, see the command descriptions.

 ## Commands
 This is a list of all commands available in the program.
-Some commands can be run by typing just the first letter of the name.
+As noted below, most commands can be run by typing just the first letter of the name.
+All commands and options are case insensitive.
+File names, regexes, and strings are case sensitive.

 ### help
 The help command displays a list of all commands available in the program and a brief description of each command's function and the arguments required (if any).

-alternate name: h
+Alternate name: h

 ### quit
 Quit the program.